 Step Four: Use a siphon and bottle filler attachment or a bottling bucket to fill sanitized bottles.
 Try to limit headspace to no more than an inch to minimize the amount of oxygen in the bottle.

 Step Five: Cap, cork or flip the swing top on your bottle to finish the bottling process.

-The bottles of cider should be stored out of sunlight in a cool place ranging around 65F-75F.
-After about two weeks, the bottles should be properly carbonated.
+The bottles of cider should be stored out of sunlight in a cool place until they are ready to be cooled and enjoyed.